Wumpf/thesis_latex_template/Readme.md

 Due to popular request, I stripped down my [master's thesis](https://github.com/wumpf/masterthesis) into this template.
 I left the general structure (which might not be applicable for your work at all!) and a few of the trickier things in.

 This is meant as a shortcut for any student who isn't quite sure how to get started.
-Obviously you will need to change the structure & style to whatever your needs are and your superviser asks from you.
+Obviously you will need to change the structure & style to whatever your needs are and your supervisor asks from you.

 ## Notes on Usage